Zine making with small data

 IDEATION

-For this workshop, I chose my conversation history with my Alexa as the small data here.
-As a poor graduate student, I lived in an old house with three roommates.
-There are no smart home devices installed.
-So, most of my communication with such devices is playing music and waking me up in the morning.
-Although I've spent nearly a year with it, there is not much data inside.
+For this workshop, I chose my conversation history with Alexa as my small data set.
+As a graduate student living on a tight budget, I shared an old house with three roommates, which had no smart home devices installed.
+My primary interactions with Alexa were limited to playing music and setting alarms to wake me up in the morning.
+Despite living with the device for nearly a year, the data it contained was surprisingly sparse.
 This session gives me a good chance to reflect on my relationship with it - a companion spending endless days and nights with me.

 Type 2: Alexa's fault: Due to limited speech recognition ability, Alexa can't read ambiguous commands beyond its skill set and learning algorithm.
 In this case, it can't parse the command and show: